background imagebackground image

 2nd July 2024

 Cyber crime continues to be a prevalent and costly concern for businesses.
-The UK government’s 2024 cybersecurity breaches survey found that among the 50% of businesses that identified any cybersecurity breaches or attacks, 44% of businesses ended up being victims of cyber crime.
-Company directors are giving the problem increased focus as a result, with three-quarters of businesses reporting that cybersecurity is a high priority for their senior management.
+The UK government’s 2024 cyber security breaches survey found that among the 50% of businesses that identified any cyber security breaches or attacks, 44% of businesses ended up being victims of cyber crime.
+Company directors are giving the problem increased focus as a result, with three-quarters of businesses reporting that cyber security is a high priority for their senior management.
 These figures are even higher for medium-size businesses (93%) and large businesses (98%).[1]

 As part of company directors’ duty to act in the best interests of their business, they are responsible for embedding cyber resilience into all areas of their organisation – and they face growing liabilities if they do not.[2]
 The liabilities include regulatory fines and other penalties for failing to manage cyber risk, as well as class action lawsuits that can occur when cyber breaches result in the loss of critical data and damage to a company’s reputation.